brackendev/SwiftPlayground-Pharo/README.md

 To prevent asynchronous Swift code from exiting too early, use the Swift [dispatchMain()](https://developer.apple.com/documentation/dispatch/1452860-dispatchmain) function to never return and use the Swift [exit()](https://developer.apple.com/documentation/foundation/thread/1409404-exit) function to exit where appropriate.

-For example, in the Swift code below, a Swift [URLRequest](https://developer.apple.com/documentation/foundation/urlrequest) network request session is started and then followed by `dispatchMain()` so the program does not prematurely exit.
-In the session response closure `exit(0)` is then called to exit the program.
+For example, in the Swift code below, a Swift [URLRequest](https://developer.apple.com/documentation/foundation/urlrequest) network request session is started and `dispatchMain()` is called so the program does not prematurely exit.
+In the session response closure, `exit(0)` is then called to exit the program.

 ```swift
 let sessionConfig = URLSessionConfiguration.default